Blotch3D/Blotch3D/README.md

 examples:

--   The models you specify for a sprite object (see the BlSprite.LODs field) are MonoGame "Model" objects and/or MonoGame triangle arrays (arrays of MonoGame 's "VertexPositionNormalTexture").
+-   The models you specify for a sprite object (see the BlSprite.LODs field) are MonoGame "Model" objects.
 So, you can, for example, specify custom shaders, etc., for those models.

 -   The BlWindow3D class derives from the MonoGame "Game" class.